MLK Day March

 Join in on the annual MLK Day commemorative march (photo: MLK Coalition)

-* The National Underground Railroad Freedom Center will be offering free admission all day on January 20th in observance of the holiday.
+* The National Underground Railroad Freedom Center will be offering free admission all day on January 19th and offering the following schedule of special pop-ups, panels and experiences:

-The Martin Luther King Jr. Coalition of Cincinnati will be holding its 50th anniversary program and commemorative march immediately following.
-This year's theme, “Jubilee for MLK’s Beloved Community", draws from Dr. King's 1960 Freedom Jubilee speech in Pittsburgh, where he celebrated the ongoing fight for equality.
+The Martin Luther King Jr. Coalition of Cincinnati will be holding its 51st anniversary program and commemorative march immediately following the King Legacy Celebration.

-The 50th annual commemorative march will begin outside of the National Underground Railroad Freedom Center at 10:30 AM, starting with an interfaith prayer service.
+The commemorative march will begin outside of the National Underground Railroad Freedom Center at 10:30 AM, starting with an interfaith prayer service.
 This activation is free and open to the public, so invite friends, families and colleagues to participate in a mile-long walk through the streets of downtown Cincinnati, ending at Washington Park.
+After the parade, head to Music Hall at noon, for the Annual Program, featuring special keynote speaker, UC professor, Dr. Holly McGee.

 MLK Day - Chorale